ValueBetting Quick Start

 Quicker and less complicated

-- Value betting means taking advantage of a single incorrect odds (higher than estimated probability), leaving other outcomes alone.
+- Value betting means taking advantage of a single incorrect odds, that is higher than estimated probability.

 - This means that in value betting, you place one bet, in sports arbitrage you need to place two or three bets.